-Sylka Uhlig, MA, RMTh, LCAT, NMT, Senior lecturer research & music therapy HAN University Nijmegen & PhD student VU University Amsterdam, The Netherlands.
+Sylka Uhlig, PhD, RMTh, LCAT, NMT, Senior lecturer research & music therapy SRH Hochschule Heidelberg, Germany & HAN University Nijmegen/PhD VU Amsterdam, The Netherlands.

-Sylka lectures in research, music therapy methods and voice at HAN University of Applied Sciences, Nijmegen, Netherlands.
+Sylka lectures in research, music therapy methods and voice at SRH Hochschule Heidelberg, Germany & HAN University of Applied Sciences Nijmegen, Netherlands.
 She studied classical music before she commenced her career in music therapy in 1991.
 She has since practiced music therapy in Europe and USA in psychiatric hospitals, neurological rehabilitation facilities, special education settings, and in private practice.

 She has expertise in voice work and regularly holds workshops, trainings and presentations on the voice as being a primary instrument in music therapy (see foto’s).
 She was the founder of the Voice-Forum, an international collaboration of music therapists with focus on voice.
-Her current PhD study is focused on the effects of singing and rapping for emotion regulation.
+Her PhD study was focused on the effects of singing and rapping for emotion regulation in a schoolsetting.
 Sylka has published books and articles about vocal work in music therapy (see publications).

 Voice workshops: Bolzano/Trento 2017/2018, Italy